ashutoshmishra0001/weather-app/README.md

 -  Shows a relevant weather icon
 -  Fully responsive design (works on desktop and mobile)
 -  API key is hidden using a separate config file (`config.js`)
+-  To run this app locally, create a config.js with your WeatherAPI key